 FID is arguably the most popular gas chromatography detector, due to its unwavering reliability and sensitivity, particularly in the detection of organic vapours.

 Thermal Conductivity Detector – What is GC-TCD?

 Thermal Conductivity Detectors, also known as Katharometers, play a crucial role in gas chromatography.
 These detectors have the ability to sense changes in the thermal conductivity of the carrier gas when analyte molecules are present in the gas stream.
-TCD GC is commonly chosen as the preferred method when extreme sensitivity is not the primary requirement.
+A thermal conductivity detector in gas chromatography is commonly chosen as the preferred method when extreme sensitivity is not the primary requirement.